Nimble Freelancer

 What beef is better?
 Organic or Grass Fed.

-Grass-fed usually means that the animal was not fed corn or a,y, and pasture-raised.
+Grass-fed usually means the animal was not fed corn, a,y, or pasture-raised.

-Also, the cattle which are fed grain are usually less healthy.
-Studies have also shown that grain-fed cattle have an unhealthy omega 6 to omega 3 fat ratio.
-At the same time, grass-fed cattle have a much healthier omega 6 to omega 3 fat ratio.
+Also, the cattle that are fed grain are usually less healthy.
+Studies have also shown that grain-fed cattle have an unhealthy omega-6 to 3 fat ratio.
+At the same time, grass-fed cattle have a much healthier omega-6 to omega-3 fat ratio.

-Also, they have more vitamins, less saturated fats, and lesser calories than grain-fed meat.
+Also, they have more vitamins, less saturated fats, and fewer calories than grain-fed meat.
 So, if you are looking to purchase healthy steak, USDA Organic grass-fed beef is the way to go.

-There are hundreds of stores that have a full-service meat department, but just for your convenience, we’re gonna focus on a few of them:
+Hundreds of stores have ave a full-service meat department, but just for your convenience, we’re going to focus on a few of them:

 Publix: Publix has a full-service meat department with butchers who can custom cut, trim, and repackage meats during regular operating hours.